tibia-oce/bootstrap/README.md

     task secrets:copy host= github_username= github_token=
     ```

-### Running the playbook

-> [!NOTE]
->
-> Depending on how much RAM and CPU you have allocated the VM, this may run for up to 15 minutes.

-3. Then, trigger the playbook to run via:
+3. Finally, trigger the playbook to run via:
     ```sh
-    # By default, vault password is 'password' and become passsword is initial root user password you used when creating your VM from the iso (i.e. 'password')
+    # If you are following this guide as described, both become passsword and vault password is 'password'
     task ansible:run
     ```